Cost & Payments

 When is the best time to go to the Pantanal?

-We visit in August and September during the dry season when wildlife tend to concentrate around the ponds left after the wet season’s floods.
+We visit in July through September during the dry season when wildlife tends to concentrate around the ponds left after the wet season’s floods.
 Fields are now dry, enabling us to hike and drive safari-style through them to look for wildlife.
 It is also warmer during these months and the coolness of the river entices jaguars to the riverbanks to cool off.
-August and September are also good months to see plentiful birds.
+July through September are also good months to see plentiful birds.